doughoke/oxygen-mask/README.md

-## Oxygen Mask
+## Oxygen Mask Prometheus

 Oxygen mask is the concourse SLI montoring suite.
-It sets up pipelines that run periodically and emit SLI metrics to datadog.
+It sets up pipelines that run periodically and emit SLI metrics to prometheus.

 ### Usage